ariel415el/Mini-dalle_video-clip_maker/README.md

 - [ ] Support automatic generated youtube transcriptions
 - [ ] Better timing of subtitles and sound
 - [ ] Find way to upload video without copyrights infringement
+- [ ] Use other text to image models from Replicate